 - 5 1/2 cups sweetened coconut, finely grated

 - 1/4 cup confectioner’s sugar

-In a large bowl, whisk together the condensed milk, butter, and vanilla extract.
+- In a large bowl, whisk together the condensed milk, melted butter, and vanilla extract until well combined.

-- Add 5 cups of the coconut and all of the powdered sugar.
+- Add 5 cups of the coconut and the confectioner's sugar.
 Stir well until well combined

 - Chill for 15 minutes.
 In the meantime, add the remaining 1/2 cup of coconut to a bowl.
 Line a baking sheet with wax or parchment paper and set aside.